 The site is actually going to be expanded, “we are going to develop a new ‘aperitif’ line in 2021 at the Alpha 2 site” (Philippe Clémencelle, Industrial Manager of the Alpha Nutrition sites).

 Ekibio’s expertise as a French manufacturer is also concerned with the choice of raw materials and partnership products.
 “We try to work with raw materials of French origin wherever possible, and we develop farming partnerships so that our supply chain is as close as possible to our production sites.
-Our manufacturing process is designed in such a way to respect our raw materials and the partnership products, for example, low temperatures when drying pasta to preserve the nutritional value of our products” (Damien Buffat, Peaugres production unit manager).
+Our manufacturing process is designed to respect our raw materials and the partnership products, for example, low temperatures when drying pasta to preserve the nutritional value of our products.”
+(Damien Buffat, Peaugres production unit manager).

 Our key figures